stay– category –

 The garden is said to be the work of Enshu Kobori.
 Although small, its scenery is said to be the best on Mount Koya due to its excellent picture painting method.
 The five rooms on the second floor facing this garden have twin beds.the rooms are blessed with powerful tools to produce relaxation. -

-Myorenji temple stay (Kyoto)
+Kizoin temple stay (Nara)

 Tonanin temple stay (Nara)